Proposition

 Spectral Theorem - Functional Calculus Form

-• is norm continuous. i.e., ;
+is a -homomorphism; is norm continuous. i.e., ; - If

-• If is a sequence of bounded Borel functions with for each and for all and .
-Then, for any , .
+is a sequence of bounded Borel functions with for each and for all and .
+Then, for any , . - If

-• If pointwise and if the sequence is bounded, then strongly.
+pointwise and if the sequence is bounded, then strongly.

 The Projection Valued Measure Form